byesaw13/doveapp/docs/mvp-spine-smoke.md

 5. Click on the client to view details
 6. Add a property with address fields
 7. Navigate to `/admin/jobs`
-8. Create a new job linked to the client/property with title, description, scheduled date (job_number auto-generated, status defaults to 'scheduled')
+8. Create a new job linked to the client/property with title, description, scheduled date (job_number auto-generated, status defaults to 'scheduled', client_id required)
+9. Attempt creating job without client - should return 400 error "client_id is required.
+Select a client before creating a job."
-9. Click on the job to view details
+10. Click on the job to view details
-10. Assign a technician using the dropdown
+11. Assign a technician using the dropdown
-11. Verify the assigned tech can see the job
+12. Verify the assigned tech can see the job

 ### Tech Flow